-Learner accountability is important as well because it promotes discipline and time management; both are valuable skills in the professional world.
-There must be an expectation that all students set goals and demonstrate their learning through recital performance, ensemble performance, as well historical and theoretical research.
+Learner accountability is important because it promotes discipline and time management; both are valuable skills in the professional world.
+All students should set goals and demonstrate their learning through recital, ensemble performance, and historical and theoretical research.
 Those expectations give the educator a form in which to assess student progress.
-It also provides the scholar a way to use the knowledge and skills being acquired.
-These elements combined can produce a learning environment in which both the educator and learner can flourish.
+It also provides the scholar with a way to use the knowledge and skills being acquired.
+These elements combined can produce a learning environment in which both the educator and learner flourish.